Erik Knutsson: Reign

-The achievement of Eric was remarkable: without support by the Church, he was able to foment a network of followers in short time and defeat troops from Denmark, the major Scandinavian power at the time.
-After his victory, King Eric nevertheless quickly reconciled with the Danish king as well as the Catholic Church.
-In the same year 1210 he married princess Richeza of Denmark, daughter of the late Valdemar I of Denmark, and sister of Valdemar Sejr.
-This was to make up relations with Denmark, which had traditionally supported the Sverker dynasty, against the Norwegian-supported dynasty of Eric.
+The achievement of Erik Knutsson was remarkable: without support by the Church, he was able to foment a network of followers in short time and defeat troops from Denmark, the major Scandinavian power at the time.
+After his victory, King Erik nevertheless quickly reconciled with the Danish king as well as the Catholic Church.
+In the same year 1210 he married princess Rikissa, daughter of the late Valdemar I of Denmark, and sister of Valdemar Sejr.
+This was to make up relations with Denmark, which had traditionally supported the Sverker dynasty, against the Norwegian-supported dynasty of Erik.
 In November 1210 he was the first (known) Swedish king who was crowned, by his former enemy Archbishop Valerius.

-Not much is known about Eric's reign; written documents are few and do not give much insight in affairs during his time.
-However, in 1216 Innocent III confirmed Eric in the rule, not only over his kingdom, but also over any pagan lands that he may conquer in the future.
-Thus King Eric entertained plans of military expansion to non-Christian areas across the Baltic Sea.
-For the rest, his reputation is good in Swedish historiography: the short chronicle incorporated in the Law of Västergötland calls him a good årkonung (harvest king, king of good years).
+Not much is known about Erik's reign; written documents are few and do not give much insight in affairs during his time.
+However, in 1216 Innocent III confirmed Erik in the rule, not only over his kingdom, but also over any pagan lands that he may conquer in the future.
+Thus King Erik entertained plans of military expansion to non-Christian areas across the Baltic Sea.
+For the rest, his reputation is good in Swedish historiography: the short chronicle incorporated in the Västgöta Law calls him a good årkonung (harvest king, king of good years).

-Eric died suddenly of natural causes on 10 April 1216 in Näs Castle on the island of Visingsö.
-He was buried in the Varnhem Abbey Church.
-He did not leave a son at his demise, though Queen Richeza gave birth to a boy shortly afterwards (later Eric XI of Sweden).
-His successor was John I, a son of his rival Sverker II.
+Erik died suddenly of natural causes on 10 April 1216 in Näs Castle on the island of Visingsö.
+He was buried in the Varnhem Abbey.
+He did not leave a son at his demise, though Queen Rikissa gave birth to a boy named Erik shortly afterwards.
+Erik Knutsson's immediate successor was Johan I, a son of his rival Sverker Karlsson.
+After Johan died of illness in 1222, Erik's six-year-old son Erik was hailed as king.